ewallace/ewallace.github.io/news/_posts/2026-08-15-postdoc-engbio.md

 The successful candidate will be part of an interdisciplinary, intercontinental team that aims to develop and democratise the study and imaging of fungal pathogens through a newly funded long-term programme, entitled ‘Removing Barriers to Fungal Bioimaging for the Global Medical Mycology Community’.
 See [press release from Edinburgh Infectious Diseases](https://edinburgh-infectious-diseases.ed.ac.uk/news/latest-news/ps45-million-to-tackle-deadly-fungal-disease).

+The job will be in the [Wallace lab](https://ewallace.github.io/) in Edinburgh's [School of Biological Sciences](https://biology.ed.ac.uk).
+We are affiliated with the excellent [Centre for Engineering Biology](https://biology.ed.ac.uk/centre-engineering-biology), and [Edinburgh Infectious Diseases](https://edinburgh-infectious-diseases.ed.ac.uk/about-us).
+The research programme is in association with the University of Cape Town, and the University of Exeter's [MRC Centre for Medical Mycology](https://www.exeter.ac.uk/research/medicalmycology/), one of the world's leading centres for studying fungal pathogens.

 The job advert and application site is found on [the University of Edinburgh's job site, see link](https://elxw.fa.em3.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_1001/job/14728).
 Also [direct link to full job description](https://uoe.sharepoint.com/:w:/s/jobdescriptionlibrary/IQDHKxwtiRsNSZJoHHzdTf3ZAYQ4chJFopYSLg4cIoOs-t4?rtime=dg4MHdH93kg).
 We expect applications to close 30 September and interviews to take place in October 2026.